sa-tre/satre-high-level-design/Docs/TRE_Architypes.md

 In addition to the zones above taken from the [DARE Federated Architecture](https://github.com/DAREUK/tre-federation/blob/main/architecture/4_Infrastructure_Layer/4_3_1_TRE.md) we propose 2 additional zones:

 #### Orchestration Zone (OZ)
 This zone manages the deployment and maintenance of infrastructure and the configuration of the TRE.
-This zone contains no research data and Shall not be accessible to any researcher role.
+This zone contains no research data and Shall not be accessible to any researcher/project role.
 [Infrastructure management roles](https://satre-specification.readthedocs.io/en/stable/roles.html#infrastructure-management-roles) own and operate within this zone.

  In the case of a "Infrastructure as Code" TRE some proportion of this zone may sit in an external platform used to manage a Git repository.